-Make Sure You Know Who You are Hiring: Some consumers who believe they are hiring the genuine California and Arizona-based NorthStar Moving/NorthStar Movers have mistakenly hired scam artists.
-Disreputable moving companies are using names very similar to ours, and are extorting high fees and providing terrible service.
+Make Sure You Know Who You are Hiring: Some consumers who believe they are hiring genuine California-headquartered NorthStar Moving/NorthStar Movers have mistakenly hired scam artists.
+Disreputable moving companies are using names similar to ours, extorting high fees, and providing terrible service.

 One of them is using our name “NorthStar Movers,” but they are based in Florida.
-Not only do they not abide by the laws regulating the moving industry; the laws of Florida; or Federal law; they have purposefully chosen our name to cause confusion in the marketplace.
-We have received calls from harmed consumers sharing their moving horror stories.
-We reported the Florida-based scam artist Fake NorthStar Movers to the FMSCA, the government agency regulating the moving industry; the Attorney General of Florida; and the American Moving and Storage Association.
-We also want to make you, our treasured clients, aware of them so you do not fall prey.
+They do not abide by the laws regulating the moving industry, the laws of Florida, or Federal law.
+They purposefully chose our name to cause confusion in the marketplace.
+As a result, we received calls from harmed consumers sharing their moving horror stories.
+We subsequently reported the Florida-based scam artist Fake NorthStar Movers to the FMSCA, the government agency regulating the moving industry, the Attorney General of Florida, and the American Moving and Storage Association.
+Above all, we want to make sure that you, our treasured clients, are aware of them so you do not fall prey.

-To protect yourself from fraud, it is critical to check license numbers to ensure you are dealing with us, the original, award-winning NorthStar Moving Company.
-We are based in California and Arizona.
-Our license numbers are: US DOT 1836575, ICC MC-665757 and CAL P.U.C.
-T-182466.
+To protect yourself from fraud, it is so critical to check license numbers.
+This helps to ensure you are dealing with us, the original, award-winning NorthStar Moving Company.
+We are based in California and have offices in Arizona, New Mexico and Texas.
+Our license numbers are: US DOT 1836575, ICC MC-665757, and CAL PUC T-182466.

-The American Moving & Storage Association (AMSA), home of the ProMover certification program, is the national trade association representing the nation’s moving and storage companies.
-Today, they have issued a consumer alert announcement, warning people of this scam using our name.
+The American Moving & Storage Association (AMSA), now the ATA Moving & Storage Conference (MSC), is the home of the ProMover certification program.
+It is the national trade association representing the nation’s moving and storage companies.
+It issued a consumer alert announcement, warning people of this scam using our name.
 We want to protect you: